 Division of Transplant Surgery and Immunology

-The Transplant Team is headed by Antonio di Carlo in coordination with Shirley Chang, Director of Transplant Medicine in the Division of Transplant Nephrology, Ann Guillot, Director of Pediatric Nephrology, Transplant Coordinators Stephyne Burke, Katherine Devine, Teresa (Toby) Rockwood, Marta Taylor, and Colleen Wise, Eileen DeLuca, Social Worker, Kathryn Bean, Dietician, Patrick Plas, Pharmacist, Lisa West and Erin Fregeau, Medical Assistants, Amy Sharpe, Operations Support Specialist, Sarah Cyr, Practice Support Specialist.
+The Transplant Team is headed by Carlos Marroquin in coordination with Osun Kwon, Director of Transplant Medicine in the Division of Transplant Nephrology, Ann Guillot, Director of Pediatric Nephrology, Shirley Chang, Transplant Nephrologist, Transplant Coordinators Stephyne Burke, Teresa (Toby) Rockwood, Marta Taylor, Lydia Demag and Darlene Wideawake, Mary Sapienza, Social Worker, Kathryn Bean, Dietician, Patrick Plas, Pharmacist, Lisa West and Erin Fregeau, Medical Assistants, Amy Sharpe, Operations Support Specialist, Sarah Cyr, Practice Support Specialist.

 The transplant team is committed to providing education to residents and students to ensure that the most current and appropriate treatments are delivered to our patients.
 This education is in the form of didactic lectures and clinical teaching.
 Lectures are given to the medical students (both in the clinical and pre-clinical years) and residents.
 In addition to the structured lectures and bedside teaching, the students and residents are provided with access to, and expected to make use of, the American Society of Transplant Surgery (ASTS) online educational curriculum.

 The field of Transplantation Surgery is evolving at a tremendous rate.
 The spectacular success of organ transplantation over the last few decades has saved, lengthened and immeasurably improved thousands of lives.
 The first transplant at Fletcher Allen occurred on March 6th, 1972.